avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

 2. **Optimization Techniques**
    - Using the right memory type for each task
-   - Fast thread communication with warp primitives
+   - Fast thread communication with warp primitives (these will become clearer later)
    - Parallel reduction strategies

 3. **Implementation Strategy**